WhatIneedtoDO/inventory.v1/README.md

-# Spring Boot 3.0 Security with JWT Implementation,Spring data,JPA,Hibernate,MySQL
+# Inventory APP created with Spring Boot 3.0 Security with JWT Implementation,Spring data,JPA,Hibernate,MySQL,JDBC
 This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT),Crud operation , Spring data, Hibernate, JPA .
 It includes the following features:

 ## Features